 The department (located in the call centers in Greensboro, NC, and Belize) is open from 9 am to 5 pm from Monday through to Friday.
 The average wait time of Facebook Live Chat is about 3 minutes.

-Try The Facebook Forums To Get Help From Other Facebook Users
+The Facebook Forums Can Be A Good Place To Get Help From Other Facebook Users

 For those who don’t operate a business account, another way of getting help with Facebook queries is to connect with other users in the Facebook Community Forum.